banuee/yune-mangowm-dots/README.md

 ./install.sh
 ```

-> To install wallpaper place it to ~/Pictures and replace my nickname (banue) to your in ~/.config/mango/Autostart.sh
+> To install wallpaper place it to ~/Pictures and replace my nickname (banue) with your in ~/.config/mango/Autostart.sh

 > ⚠️ Review `install.sh` before running — it may symlink over your existing configs.